-[25] A city/county/district that established stabilization arrangements, even if an arrangement does not meet the criteria to be classified as restricted or committed, should disclose the following information:
+- [25] A city/county/district that established stabilization arrangements, even if an arrangement does not meet the criteria to be classified as restricted or committed, should disclose the following information: - a.
+The authority for establishing stabilization arrangements (for example, by statute or ordinance), - b.

-- b.
 The requirements for additions to the stabilization amount, - c.
 The conditions under which stabilization amounts may be spent, - d.
 The stabilization balance, if not apparent on the face of the financial statements.